-Variable Amount Detected Maximum Contaminant Level (MCL) Maximum Contaminant Level Goal (MCLG) Source of Contaminant Copper 90 percent of the homes tested had copper levels less than 0.60 parts per million Action Level: 90% of the homes tested must have levels less than 1.3 parts per million 1.3 parts per million Corrosion of Lead 90 percent of the homes tested had lead levels less than 0.0033 parts per million Action Level: 90% of the homes tested must have lead levels less than 0.015 parts per million 0 parts per million household plumbing
+Variable Amount Detected Maximum Contamination Level (MCL) Maximum Contaminant Level Goal(MCLG) Source of Containment Copper 90-percent of the homes tested had copper levels less than 0.3610 ppm Action Level: 90% of the homes tested must have levels less than 1.3 parts per million 1.3 parts per million Corrosion of Household Lead 90-percent of the homes tested hadlead levels less than 0.0016 parts per million Action Level: 90% of the homes tested must have lead levels less than 0.015 parts per million 0 parts per million plumbing

 If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
 Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.
 The City of Rogue River is responsible for providing high quality drinking water, but cannot control the variety of materials used in plumbing components.
-When your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing your tap for 30 seconds to 2 minutes before using water for drinking or cooking.
+When your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing your tap for 1 to 2-minutes before using water for drinking or cooking.
 If you are concerned about lead in your water, you may wish to have your water tested.
-Information on lead in drinking water, testing methods and safe steps you can take to minimize exposure is available from the Safe Drinking Water Hotline (1-800-426-4791) or at http://water.epa.gov/drink/hotline/index.cfm
+Information on lead in drinking water, testing methods and safe steps you can take to minimize exposure is available from the Safe Drinking Water Hotline (1-800-426-4791) or at http://water.epa.gov/drink.hotline.index.

-Note: Lead & Copper were tested for in 2010 (the next round of sampling will be in 2013)
+Note: Lead & Copper were tested for in 2016 (the next round of sampling will be in 2019)

-RESULTS OF NUTRIENT ANALYSIS
+RESULTS OF NUTRIENT ANALYSIS: